OR-Dept-Environmental-Quality/SOAR_V1/README.md

 SOAR is a data-driven resource that helps Oregonians understand air quality issues and engage in finding solutions to improve air quality in their communities.
 It offers a web-based portal that centralizes all air quality information.

 This database can be integrated with a Power BI dashboard to generate various summary reports and visualizations, providing insights into air quality trends and related data.

+For now, no visualizations have been added to the R packages.

 ************************************************************************************************************************S
 📌 important Notes: